Suman1107/jupyterhub/citadel_iam_sync/README.md

        --format="table(bindings.role, bindings.members)" \
        --filter="bindings.role:roles/*"
      ```
 6. **Update the employee list** – The function reads the API each run, so any change in the API is reflected automatically on the next scheduler execution.

 ---

+## How addition & removal are handled
+The Cloud Function works role‑by‑role:

+1. **Fetch the employee list** from the API.
+Each employee can optionally include a `roles` array.
+If omitted, the function applies the **default roles** defined in the `TARGET_ROLES` environment variable.
+2. **Build a mapping** of `role → set(user:email)` based on the API response.
+3. For **each role** the function:
+   - Retrieves the current IAM policy for the project.
+   - Determines the current set of `user:` members bound to that role.
+   - **Addition**: any user present in the API mapping but **not** in the current IAM binding is added.
+   - **Removal**: any user present in the current IAM binding but **not** in the API mapping is removed **unless** the `PRESERVE_EXTRAS` flag is set to `true`.
+When `PRESERVE_EXTRAS=true` the function will only add missing members and never delete existing ones.
+4. The updated binding list (preserving any non‑user members such as service accounts or groups) is written back with a single atomic `setIamPolicy` call.

+This design ensures the IAM state is always a **source‑of‑truth sync** with the Employee API, while still giving you the option to keep manually added members if desired.

+---